Try "cat diabetes" or "dog being sick"

 Artificial garlands can be used in the same decorative ways as real ivy, and they look remarkably real.
 Plus, they're durable and reusable, making them a practical choice for festive decorating year after year.

-If you don’t want to buy artificial plants, there are also some pet-safe houseplants.
+If you don’t want to buy artificial plants, there are also some pet-safe houseplants that are perfect for bringing festive cheer to your home.
 These include the Chinese Money Plant, Spider Plant, Areca Palm, Boston Fern, Haworthia and Calathea.

 What if my pet eats a dangerous plant?